shriyamsharma/karmaSharmaBlogs/README.md

 # karmaSharmaBlogs

 This is a simple Blogging Application.In the later version i will add Authentication in this application.
-Basically i made this application to check my knowledge of RESTful Routes
+Basically i build this application to check my knowledge of RESTful Routes

 Stack Used:
 1. Node